ja51d/ardulog/README.md

+# About Me
+Hey there, and thank you for checking out my UAV Log Viewer!
+My name is Javid I'm 21, I an astronautics engineer and I'm highly interested in UAV engineering, I built my first UAV a year ago and then i decided to create this program.

 # UAV Log Viewer

 A native desktop log viewer and **automatic health analyzer** for ArduPilot DataFlash (`.bin`) flight logs.
 Inspired by [plot.ardupilot.org](https://plot.ardupilot.org/), but as a real desktop application with a built-in plain-language flight review.